Get Your Realtek WiFi Working on Linux

 Build & Register with DKMS

-Compiles the driver for your running kernel and registers it with DKMS for automatic rebuilds on updates.
+Compiles the driver for your running kernel and registers it with DKMS so it rebuilds automatically on every kernel update.

 4